Do you know how to stay safe and legal as a pregnant driver? If not, read on and make sure you, and your baby, are protected while on the road.

 Black box car insurance for all drivers

-Whether you are male, female, pregnant or not pregnant, Coverbox gives you the opportunity to receive great value black box car insurance which lets you get on with what you want to do: drive.
+Whether you are male, female, pregnant or not pregnant, Coverbox gives you the opportunity to receive great value black box car insurance which can help you become a safer driver and warns you of any dangerous or potentially risky driving behaviour, which could put you or other road users at risk.

 To see if Coverbox can save you money on your cover, click here to get a Quote.